Designations Congruent with Things: Chapter 26

 “Do not even think of doing such a thing,” Hermann snaps.

-Kim presses her fingertips against her left clavicle.
+Kim presses her fingertips against her collarbone.

-“Aw,” Starr says.
+“Aw!”
+Starr says.

 “Publish that ish,” Draygon advises.
 “You’d make a fortune.”

-“We despised one another,” Hermann snaps.
+“We despised one another,” Hermann speaks into the conversational space Newton has created.
 “Instantly.”

 “Okay, so this is going a different way than I originally envisioned,” Starr says.

-“Noooo,” Kim says.
+“Noooo!”
+Kim says.

 “I could see it,” Draygon adds.

 “Nominally younger.
 Whatever.
-Anyway, it also turned out that Dr. Gottlieb is really boring,” Newton adds.
-“And also.
-Kind of counterintuitively disingenuous in the name of social propriety.
+Anyway, it also turned out that Dr. Gottlieb is really boring.
+And also?
+Kind of counterintuitively disingenuous in the name of social propriety.”
 Newton glares meaningfully at him from beneath lowered brows.

 Hermann does his best not to wince.